Mojorizin/CSC450-Programming-III/README.md

 # Colorado State University Global
 # Winter 2023/2024 Term

-# This is a respository to keep the assignments for CSC450 Programming III course.
 # Each assignment is stored under its own file.
-Each file is named per the assignment instructions.
+# Each file is named per the assignment instructions.

 - Module 1 Critical Thinking Requirements:
   - Part I